mindfreakthemon-archive/jquery-ajax-hijacking/README.md

 Use `<meta name="css-hijacks" id="css-hijacks" />` and `<meta name="js-hijacks" id="js-hijacks" />` to anchor the place
 after which all your stylesheets and scripts will be inserted.
 By the way, all your stylesheets and scripts should have class `css-hijack` and `js-hijack` in order to make it reloadable.
-You don't need to use this classes if you want this tag to remain across all ajax calls.
+You don't need to use this classes if you want to keep the tag across all ajax calls.

 #### Second
 Take a rule, you should always wrap your code you want to be reloadable with jQuery() for it to be executed